ssudarshaniitb/protectdb/safedb/README.md

 # ProtectDB

-This repository contains the source code of ProtectDB, i.e., the deterministic concurrency control implemented on top of AriaBC implementation of PostgreSQL provided by authors of HarmonyBC, available at github.com/zllai/AriaBC .
+This repository contains the source code of database, i.e., the deterministic concurrency control implemented on top of AriaBC implementation of PostgreSQL provided by authors of HarmonyBC, available at github.com/zllai/AriaBC .

 ## Compile and install